-The Centre for Mindfulness Research and Practice at Bangor is the largest and oldest mindfulness teacher training organisation in the UK, and have been training people to teach mindfulness-based courses for the last 15 years.
+The Centre for Mindfulness Research and Practice (CMRP) at Bangor is the largest and oldest mindfulness teacher training organisation in the UK, and has been training people to teach mindfulness-based courses for the last 15 years.
 We were the first programme in the world to offer a Masters in mindfulness-based approaches and strive to be the best.
 Our students often comment about our supportive and experiential learning environment, and develop a close and supportive community of learning as they progress through the course.

 Gain a Masters degree in Teaching Mindfulness-Based Courses

 - This Masters will provide full training to be a mindfulness teacher, and you gain a Masters level qualification plus the Certificate of Competence in Mindfulness teacher training – this represents the highest level of teacher training in the UK and is a highly sought after certificate.

 - This route takes between four to five years to complete, it is up to you at what rate you progress through the Masters.

 - There are four compulsory modules (Foundation, Teaching 1, Teaching 2, and Mindfulness Teacher Project).

 You will take four compulsory modules, and one optional module: